 Please be mindful of the following points in preparation for your diagnostic mammogram:

-Bring any previous mammogram results along with your physician’s request.
-The latter is a must because, as we’ve mentioned above, the supplemental views that need to be done in the diagnostic mammogram may need to be tailor-fit to each individual patient’s case.
+Please bring any prior mammograms that have been done at a different facility with you to your appointment.
+The latter is a must because, as we’ve mentioned above, the supplemental views that need to be done in the diagnostic mammogram may need to be tailored to each individual patient’s case.

 Take medication as per usual.